shostakovich/mugim/source/_posts/2012-12-02-how-to-setup-your-mac-automatically-with-chef.markdown

   - mac
 ---

 Recently I joined a team that practices DevOps.
-Thats why I had to learn Chef:
+That's why I had to learn Chef:

 > With Chef, you write abstract definitions as source code to describe how you want each part of your infrastructure to be built, and then apply those descriptions to individual servers.

 Since I regard my iMac as part of my infrastructure - I decided to give Chef a shot.
 In this post I explain how I did it.

-## Bootsraping chef
+## Bootstrapping chef

-Before Chef can even run the machine has to be prepared.
+Before the first Chef run, you have to prepare youre machine.

 I store my cookbooks on Dropbox.
 So after installing the OS (manually), I download and install Dropbox.